-In order to qualify for citizenship under the program’s NDF option, an applicant with a spouse and up to two dependents must donate a minimum of US$200,000 to the NDF and pay a US$25,000 processing fee.
-A family of more than five must donate a minimum of US$250,000 and pay a processing of US$25,000 for the first four applicants plus US$15,000 for each additional dependent.
+In order to qualify for citizenship under the program’s NDF option, an applicant with a spouse and up to two dependents must donate a minimum of US$100,000 to the NDF and pay a US$25,000 processing fee.
+A family of more than five must donate a minimum of US$125,000 and pay a processing of US$25,000 for the first four applicants plus US$15,000 for each additional dependent.

 Applicants may qualify for citizenship by investing in ventures approved by the Antigua and Barbuda Investment Authority (ABIA), either as individuals or as part of a consortium.
 For a list of approved businesses, visit: http://cip.gov.ag/investment-options/business-investment/approved-business-projects/0

 Applicants investing alone must commit no less than US$1.5M.
 If investing as part of a consortium, each applicant must commit no less than US$400,000 and the consortium’s total invested capital must amount to at least US$5M.

-Once the investment proposal is approved, applicants may submit a citizenship application only after paying all due diligence fees and 10% of the government processing fees.
+Once the investment proposal is approved, applicants may submit a citizenship application with the payment of all due diligence fees and 10% of the government processing fees.

 Within 3-4 months, successful applicants will receive an Approval in Principle, at which point he/she must pay the remaining balance of the government fees and finalize the business investment before obtaining the Certificate of Citizenship.

 Applicants may qualify for citizenship by investing a US$400,000 or US$200,000 if made jointly with a related party in CIU-approved real estate projects.
 For a list of approved projects, see http://cip.gov.ag/investment-options/real-estate/approved-development-projects/

 Before submitting a citizenship application, the investor and property developer must enter into a binding purchasing agreement, subject to citizenship application approval.
-The applicant must also pay due diligence fees and 10% of government fees before the CIU will consider the application.
+The applicant must also pay due diligence fees and 10% of government fees in order for the CIU to consider the application.

 Within 3-4 months, successful applicants will receive an Approval in Principle, at which point he/she must pay the remaining balance of the government fees and finalize the property purchase before obtaining the Certificate of Citizenship.